 Best for upmarket dining: Chiado

 Chiado is Lisbon’s upmarket shopping district and home to its most famous café, A Brasileira.
 It has also become the domain of Lisbon’s leading celebrity chef, José Avillez.
 You’ll find his double Michelin-starred restaurant, Belcanto here, along with two more affordable options:

-An innovative menu: Mini Bar.
-Tucked into the splendid Art Deco interior of the Teatro de São Luís, the menu here is presented as acts in a play and certainly throws up some theatrical delights: there are "exploding" olives, edible cocktails and “ice cream” cones filled with tuna tartare, with the cone made of seaweed.
+Belcanto.
+Tucked into the splendid Art Deco interior of the Teatro de São Luís, the menu here is presented as acts in a play and certainly throws up some theatrical delights.
+There are "exploding" olives, edible cocktails and “ice cream” cones filled with tuna tartare, with the cone made of seaweed.
 Virtually every dish deserves a round of applause.

-Contemporary Portuguese: Cantinho do Avillez.
-This fashionable space serves memorable modern Portuguese cuisine: think black pork with coriander or scallops with sweet potatoes and asparagus, and if you need reminding you are in Lisbon, the famous 28 tram rattles past the door every half an hour or so.
+Cantinho do Avillez.
+This fashionable space serves memorable modern Portuguese cuisine: think black pork with coriander or scallops with sweet potatoes and asparagus.
+If you need reminding you are in Lisbon, the famous 28 tram rattles past the door every half an hour or so.